Countly/countly-sdk-documentation/unity/next.md

 </p>
 <h2>Device ID generation</h2>
 <p>
-  <span>The Countly Unity SDK persists Device ID when you provide it during initialization or generates a random ID when you don’t provide it. </span>
+  <span>The Countly Unity SDK persists Device ID when you provide it during initialization or </span><span>generates a unique device identifier.
+It is guaranteed to be unique for every device. </span>
 </p>
 <p>
-  <span>SDK generates a unique device identifier.
-It is guaranteed to be unique for every device.
-For more information, <a href="https://docs.unity3d.com/ScriptReference/SystemInfo-deviceUniqueIdentifier.html" target="_self">click here</a>.</span>
+  <span>For IOS It uses <em><strong>'UIDevice.identifierForVendor'</strong></em> and for Android, it returns the md5 of ANDROID_ID.<br>Note that since Android 8.0 (API level 26) ANDROID_ID depends on the app signing key.
+That means "unsigned" builds (which are by default signed with a debug keystore) will have a&nbsp;<strong>different value</strong>&nbsp;than signed builds (which are signed with a key provided in the player settings).&nbsp;<br>For more information, <a href="https://docs.unity3d.com/ScriptReference/SystemInfo-deviceUniqueIdentifier.html" target="_self">click here</a>.</span>
 </p>
 <p>
   <span>This Device ID will be used persistently for all future requests made from a device until you change that.</span>